Tuscaloosa County

 District-Level NCES Analysis

 Tuscaloosa County operates 35 public schools serving 19,377 students, placing it in the mid-size range in Alabama.
-The school portfolio breaks down into 18 other, 6 high, 6 middle, 5 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 19,278 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Tuscaloosa County County.
+The school portfolio breaks down into 18 combined, 6 high, 6 middle, 5 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Tuscaloosa County.

-Academic infrastructure includes 5 of 35 schools offering Advanced Placement (25 AP courses district-wide), a 452.6:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 21.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 5 of 35 schools offering Advanced Placement (25 AP courses district-wide), a 452.6:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 21.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 50.4% White, 31.7% African American, 14.6% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Cottondale Elementary School, with a diversity index of 69.7/100.

 Tuscaloosa County school enrollment varies 7.8× across entities